Everything we know about HBO's Watchmen series

 Setting, plot details

+The trailers establish a war between an uprising of Rorschach mask-wearing vigilantes, reportedly known as the 7th Calvary, and the Tulsa Police Force, who also don masks to both protect their own identities.

-The Tulsa, Oklahoma setting, looks to contain Lindelof's adaptation, despite footage of Dr. Manhattan on Mars.
-With this story taking place after the events of Snyder's movie, characters like The Comedian are likely to remain dead in the TV show's timeline.
-But this doesn't mean Lindelof can't still dip into the graphic novel's cast of characters that haven't been portrayed on screen yet.
+The Tulsa, Oklahoma setting, looks to contain Lindelof's adaptation on a slightly smaller scale, although Dr. Manhattan nips off to Mars.
+With this story taking place after the events of Snyder's movie, characters like the Comedian are likely to remain dead in the TV show's timeline.
+But this doesn't mean Lindelof can't still dip into the graphic novel's cast of characters who haven't been portrayed on screen yet.

-As for the plot, HBO offers a fairly general description that covers Lindelof's intentions to offer a fresh take on the original story without compromising the its bones:
+HBO offers a fairly general description of the plot that covers Lindelof's intentions to offer a fresh take on the original story without compromising its bones.

 "Based on the Alan Moore graphic novel, Watchmen is set in an alternate history where 'superheroes' are treated as outlaws.
 And while Lindelof (The Leftovers) plans to embrace the nostalgia of the original groundbreaking graphic novel, the series will also attempt to break new ground of its own."